elchericito/redfast-docs/docs/USE CASES/use-case-template.md

 ### Business Objective

+Describe the primary outcome desired from the implementation of this use case.

 Example.
 Reduce cancellations from monthly subscribers

 ### Outline

+In a few sentences describe the end user experience that will achieve the desired outcome.

 Example.
 When a member clicks on the 'Cancel' button on the Account page, show a multi-step guide to understand and mediate their reason for canceling.